unnoun9/platformer/README.md

-# A basic Platformer game
+# A Basic Platformer / Side Scroller Game

 - The project is kind of incomplete.
 - It uses C with raylib.